People Capability Development: Key Tips to Improve Your Results

 All too often, L&D content is developed with the lowest common denominator in mind.
 While this is fine for mandatory corporate training, it’s a poor choice when it comes to professional development-related content.
 Don’t be afraid to challenge employees with learning.
 Without challenges, engagement and motivation begin to falter.
 With challenges, employees become more engaged in their learning, growth accelerates, and your people find greater value in your L&D offerings.

 Every organization has a skills gap somewhere, perhaps in more than one place.
 Without knowing where that gap is, your L&D efforts are largely a guessing game.
 Conduct a capabilities audit to determine what you need to be able to do and what people’s capabilities are necessary to achieve that.
 Want to deliver a better customer experience?
 Define what your people need to be capable of offering.
 Want to innovate with better quality products?
 Determine what your people need in terms of innovation-related capabilities.

-A capabilities audit will help you not just connect the dots, but to identify the dots you didn’t even know where there.
+A capabilities audit will help you connect the dots and identify the dots you didn’t even know were there.
 Then, you can create a full picture rather than just a rough sketch.
-It’s the difference between a bucket brigade and a 21st-century fire-suppression system.
+It’s the difference between a bucket brigade and a 21st-century fire suppression system.

 Get Ready to Succeed

 At the heart of every organization are its people and their capabilities.
-Learning and development initiatives are at the core of building out those capabilities and connecting them with your organization’s goals.
+Learning and development initiatives are at the core of building and connecting those capabilities with your organization’s goals.
 Use the tips covered above to build your people’s capabilities and achieve meaningful, measurable success.